 There are different types of auto loans that are available to potential borrowers.
 Each one comes with a series of benefits and disadvantages, and it is important to be aware of them when considering what type of auto loan to choose.
 Usually, most potential buyers consider the following points when deciding which auto loan provider is the best for their needs:

 - One’s credit score and which lenders accept it

 - Whether to make a down payment and what size

-Banks, credit unions, car dealers, and online lenders; are all examples of entities that are able to provide a personal car loan.
+Banks, credit unions, car dealers, and online lenders; are all entities that can provide a personal car loan.

 Step 3 – Get Preapproved for a Car Loan

-Certain automotive dealerships, make it is possible for one to be “preapproved” for loan financing.
-Simply put, pre approval is when a merchant considers a potential buyer’s financial details, and declares that based on this info the buyer is eligible for a certain type of loan with specific conditions.
-It is important to note that a preapproval is different from a pre-qualification.
+Certain automotive dealerships allow one to be “preapproved” for loan financing.
+Simply put, pre-approval is when a merchant considers a potential buyer’s financial details and declares that, based on this info, the buyer is eligible for a particular type of loan with specific conditions.
+It is important to note that preapproval is different from a pre-qualification.

 |● It does require a hard credit pull

 ● You’re a ‘cash buyer at a dealership or through a private seller